Holt v. Hobbs: Background

-In lower courts

-Holt then filed a motion in court to require Arkansas allow him to grow a half-inch beard, arguing that he deserved an exception under the Religious Land Use and Institutionalized Persons Act.
+Holt then filed a motion in court to require Arkansas allow him to grow a half-inch beard, arguing that he deserved an exception under the RLUIPA.
 He argued pro se that he was entitled to an exemption because Arkansas's policy was not, as required under RLUIPA, the "least restrictive means" for Arkansas to further its interests.

 The magistrate initially recommended the motion be denied, but the District Court temporarily granted his request and sent the matter back to the magistrate for a hearing.
 At the hearing, Holt testified that it was impossible to hide anything in his beard.
 Two prison officials testified in response that inmates could hide contraband in half-inch beards, that an escaped prisoner with a beard could change his appearance by shaving his beard, and that it would be difficult to consistently measure half-inch beards.
 The magistrate ultimately deferred to the judgment of the prison officials, relying on Eighth Circuit precedent, and recommended that Holt's motion be denied.
 The District Court adopted the magistrate's recommendations, and the Eighth Circuit affirmed.

 Holt then filed a pro se petition for a writ of certiorari and a request to proceed in forma pauperis.
 On March 3, 2014, the Supreme Court agreed to hear the case.

 Supreme Court decision

-The majority opinion written by Alito said that RLUIPA does not require a prison to grant religious exemptions simply because a prisoner asks or because other prisons do.
+The majority opinion written by Justice Alito said that RLUIPA does not require a prison to grant religious exemptions simply because a prisoner asks or because other prisons do.
 However, Arkansas officials offered no evidence that a short beard presented security risks or could serve as a hiding place for contraband, as the officials argued.
-Arkansas had not overcome the high hurdles set by the law: that policymakers may not burden a person’s exercise of religion unless they can show a compelling governmental interest and that the policy was the least-restrictive means of achieving that goal.
+Arkansas had not overcome the high hurdles set by the law in Burwell v.
+Hobby Lobby Stores, Inc: that policymakers may not burden a person’s exercise of religion unless they can show a compelling governmental interest and that the policy was the least-restrictive means of achieving that goal.

 In a concurrence, Justice Ginsburg, contrasting the case with Burwell v.
 Hobby Lobby, said accommodating Holt’s request "would not detrimentally affect others who do not share petitioner's belief."
 In a separate concurrence, Justice Sotomayor disagreed with the majority's application of RLUIPA, but did agree that Arkansas officials did not adequately respond to Holt's request to keep a beard.